fiverr26326/youtube-realtime/README.md

 # Support

-If you would like to support this project, please consider supporting me on [BuyMeACoffee](https://www.buymeacoffee.com/akshatmittal)!
+If you would like to support this project, please consider supporting me on [BuyMeACoffee](https://www.buymeacoffee.com/)!

 # License

-YouTube Realtime Copyright (C) 2019 [Akshat Mittal](https://akshatmittal.com/)
+YouTube Realtime Copyright (C) 2022 [Marvin chance](https://fiverr26326.github.io/)

 You may freely modify the code for personal use.
 You are not allowed to redistribute the project without attribution and credits or prior permission.
 Commercial use without permission is prohibited.